 The practical assignments associated with stage one and stage two modules provide training in a range of subject specific laboratory techniques, including safety assessment.
-The culmination of these skills is demonstrated in the stage three research project, and for literature skills the preparation of a literature report.
+The culmination of these skills is demonstrated in the stage four research project, and for literature skills the preparation of a literature report.
+You have to prepare your own risk assessment prior to commencing your final year project work.

 Training in intellectual and key transferable skills is embodied throughout the course and forms a strong element of the tutorial and study session courses.
 You are required to meet basic standards in information technology.